Time

 • Switch your battery tester to voltage testing mode to determine the battery’s state of charge.

-• Most car batteries are called “12-volt,” but actual voltage depends on the state of the charge.
-This test can be performed with a simple voltmeter or multimeter, but a battery tester will determine this as well.
+• Most car batteries are called “12-volt,” but the actual voltage depends on the state of the charge.
+This test can be performed with a simple voltmeter or multimeter, but the battery tester will also determine this.

 • Determine if your battery is within the healthy voltage range.

 • Fully charged, it should read 12.6 volts or higher.
-At 12.4 volts it’ll still start your car, but is only about 75 percent charged.
+This is just enough voltage to start your car but is only about 75 percent charged.
 If it reads 12.0 volts or lower, that’s a sign that the battery could be weak and might keep losing its charge.

 Test VoltageRobert Maxwell for Family Handyman